ketpradh/Pewlett-Hackard-Analysis/README.md

 - There are around 1548+ employees eligibile for the mentorship program.
 Amongst the eligible employees, majority are Senior team members, including Senior Engineers, Staff and Leaders.
 ## Summary:
 - There are around 90,398 roles to be filled as the "silver tsunami" begins to impact.
+This can be found by a query on the retiring_titles tables. select sum(count) from retiring_titles;
 - There are around 1549 employees that are eligible for mentorship program.
 However, the number of roles to be filled are almost 50 times higher than that of employees available to mentor the next generation of Pewlett Hackard employees.